Eloy Jiménez Player Props: White Sox vs. Yankees

-Eloy Jimenez -- with a slugging percentage of .500 in his past 10 games, including two home runs -- will be in action for the Chicago White Sox against the New York Yankees, with Randy Vasquez on the hill, on June 7 at 7:05 PM ET.
+On Thursday, Eloy Jimenez (.500 slugging percentage in past 10 games, including two home runs) and the Chicago White Sox play the New York Yankees, whose starting pitcher will be Luis Severino.
+First pitch is at 4:05 PM ET.

 Eloy Jiménez Game Info & Props vs. the Yankees